govau/content-guide/_accessibility-inclusivity/video-accessibility.md

 ---

 Videos must have:
-- transcripts for reading by people who don’t want to watch the video and for search engine indexing
+- transcripts for people who don’t want to watch the video, and for search engine indexing
 - closed captions for people who can’t hear the dialogue and other sounds
-- audio descriptions as appropriate for people who can’t see the video.
+- audio description for people who can’t see the video that explains any important visual-only detail.

-Audio description is not necessary for only dialogue delivered straight to camera ('talking heads').
-But you must still provide audio description for any text displayed in the video.
-Also, use audio description to set the scene and giving context if this is not obvious from the title.
+Accessible video resources:

+- <a href="https://mediaaccess.org.au/practical-web-accessibility/media/requirements" rel="external">Quick reference to audio and video requirements under WCAG --- Media Access Australia</a>
+- <a href="https://www.sitepoint.com/accessible-video/" rel="external">Short guide to creating accessible video --- SitePoint</a>
+- <a href="http://webaim.org/techniques/captions/" rel="external">Guidance on using captions, transcripts and audio descriptions --- WebAIM</a>.

 ### Think about all access issues for video

 - Visual impairment.
 - Hearing impairment.
-- Mobility --- restricted keyboard access.
+- Mobility --- for example, restricted keyboard access.
 - Flickering and moving content.
 - Language difficulty.
-- Non-conducive environments, for example a noisy environment or a workplace where the sound disturbs colleagues.
+- Non-conducive environments --- for example a noisy environment or a workplace where the sound disturbs colleagues.

-### Provide a transcript
+### Provide a transcript and close captions

 Add the HTML transcript to the same page as the video.
 Or add a link below or beside the video to a page with the transcript.